 And LiveTrack lets anyone you invite to follow your run with data.
 If you happen to have an Android, you can even enable Live Event Sharing which gives real-time updates to friends and family during an event such as a race.

 The standard versions of both of these watches come with some great accessories.
 While neither have music storage (you can pay $50 more and get music storage with the FR 245 Music), you can still control music with both watches as long as you have your phone with you.

 While the FR 245 is compatible with both Bluetooth and ANT+ accessories, the FR 45 is only compatible with ANT+ accessories.
 Take this into consideration if you already have Bluetooth accessories.

 Additionally, both watches will display smartphone notifications, and you can see notification alerts directly on the watch itself.

 The FR 245 provides you with some great data to improve your running form that isn’t supported with the FR 45.
 By adding a Running Dynamics pod to your waistband, you can improve your running form with helpful metrics.

 The watch analyzes your stride length, ground contact time and balance, as well as vertical oscillation and vertical ratio.

 With the FR 245, you have the option to add a power meter.
 Power meters can run upwards of $1,000, so it’s best to do your research if you are interested in purchasing one.
 If cycling stats are important to you, this is one of the things you miss out on with the FR 45.

-You can also add a cycling speed and cadence sensor for about $70 with both of these watches, however, the sensor must be ANT+ capable for the FR 45, not bluetooth, which the FR 245 also supports.
+You can also add a cycling speed and cadence sensor for about $70 with both of these watches.
+However, the sensor must be ANT+ capable for the FR 45, not Bluetooth.
+The FR 245 supports both technologies.